-Most people who take pain medicines as prescribed by their doctor don't develop pain medicationaddiction.
-But some do become addicted.
+Most people who take pain medicines as prescribed by their doctor don't become addicted to them.
+But some do.
 People more likely to become addicted to narcotics include those who have been addicted to other substances in the past or who have a family history of addiction.

 Signs of addiction include:

 - Loss of control over pain medication use.